 Life in the rainy Puget Sound region makes mud encounters a regular occurrence.
 Parents avoid it, while kids typically relish squelching around in it.
-It turns out that kids are right: Mud is not only one of the most equitable play materials out there — easily accessible to children around the world — but it’s also good for children’s health and development.
-In March, when rain and mud flow freely around Puget Sound, put on your boots and make the most of this muddy season.
+It turns out that the kids are on to something: Mud is not only one of the most equitable play materials out there — easily accessible to children around the world — but it’s also good for children’s health and development.
+In March, when rain and the mud flows freely around Puget Sound, put on your boots and make the most of this muddy season.

 How mud play boosts health

 Playing in mud isn’t just fun, it boosts health.
 Research shows that it strengthens the body’s immune system.
 According to the “hygiene hypothesis,” first proposed by epidemiologist David Strachan in 1989, children raised in extremely clean environments, who have little exposure to the bacteria, viruses and parasites typically found in mud and soil, may be more likely to develop allergies and asthma.